-Despite her legacy being forever tied to her late husband Waylon Jennings, Jessi Colter cut fantastic country albums of her own both before and after she helped make the outlaw movement a family affair.
+Despite having a legacy forever tied to her late husband Waylon Jennings, Jessi Colter cut fantastic country albums of her own both before and after she helped make the outlaw movement a family affair.

-A stepping stone between the boldness of Kitty Wells’ “It Wasn’t God Who Made Honky Tonk Angels” and the women who are the true rebels of modern country, Colter deserves attention beyond her family ties or her participation in outlaw country, although both facets of her career led to several of these must-hear songs.
+A stepping stone between the boldness of Kitty Wells'"It Wasn't God Who Made Honky Tonk Angels" and the women who are the true rebels of modern country, Colter deserves attention beyond her family ties or her participation in outlaw country.
+However, both facets of her career led to several of these must-hear songs.

 10. "Please Carry Me Home" (with Shooter Jennings)

 Shooter celebrates a family tradition and exposes a new generation of fans to his mom's amazing voice on this memorable duet.

 A big part of the outlaw movement was a push for artists to choose what songs they recorded.
 Notice the quality of songwriters Colter turned to throughout her career.
 The great Mickey Newbury wrote this particular song.